-Gastrointestinal - Rare cases of colitis have been reported in patients treated with Pemetrexed disodium.
+Gastrointestinal - Rare cases of colitis have been reported in patients treated with pemetrexed.

-General disorders and administration site conditions - Rare cases of edema have been reported in patients treated with Pemetrexed disodium.
+General disorders and administration site conditions - Rare cases of edema have been reported in patients treated with pemetrexed.

 Hepatobiliary -Cases of hepatobiliary failure, sometimes fatal, have been reported very rarely.